 Today I told my eleven year old to not be a hero.

 In the past two months school shootings have shook our country.
 One was just a few hours away from where I live in this great state of Kentucky, another happened yesterday in Florida.
 There have been others that haven’t got as much national attention.
 This can’t be our new normal.
 We can’t become ok with this happening.
 We can’t become numb or even calloused to it the way we have addiction killing people.
-We can’t be unmoved like we have been about abortion being a thing that happens.
 Children being murdered in school needs to be equally thought provoking and horrifying.
 It’s the only way something will be done about it.

 I have hope that the day will come when we don’t have to tell our kids to not be a hero.
 We’ll be able to just let them be kids.